johnshopkins/twitterhook/README.md

 A PHP library to interact with the GET methods of the Twitter API using single user sign-on OAuth authentication.

+## Example
-## Example with HttpExchange and Resty components autoloaded with Composer.
+HttpExchange and Resty components autoloaded with Composer.

 ```php
 <?php